 Environmental issues are getting ever-increasingly impactful, warranting in-depth studies on it.
-Disaster, life losses, homeless, and poverty resulting from climate change have visibly become the daily lives of most people.
+Disaster, life losses, homelessness, and poverty resulting from climate change have visibly become the daily lives of most people.
 In 2017, fossil fuels generated 64.5% of electricity worldwide (World Nuclear Association, 2012).
-However, the rapid consumption of fossil fuel for generating electricity and powering automobiles and machines has negatively impacted the environment.
+However, the rapid consumption of fossil fuels for generating electricity and powering automobiles and machines has negatively impacted the environment.
 Burning carbon-based fuel has resulted in the emission of a large amount of carbon dioxide, expediting climate change.
 Besides, burning fossil fuel also produces other pollutants, such as sulphur and nitrogen oxides, that could cause acid rain.
 Meanwhile, it is estimated that all fossil fuels will be depleted by 2060 (Howarth, 2019).

 Despite the availability of various building materials, such as steel and wood, concrete remains a primary component in construction projects globally because it can be cast into almost any shape.
 Besides, concrete possesses good mechanical properties, such as robust compressive strength and durability, thus giving a good performance to the building structure.
-In particular, the concrete's strength of compression and durability could be enhanced when reinforced with lingo cellulosic biomass (LCB), such as a combination of fly ash (FA) and palm oil fly ash (POFA).
-In this respect, LCB is produced primarily from plants and is categorised as a renewable energy source.
-Upon processing, LCB could be converted to liquid biofuels or biogas.
-Also, wood, garbage, and agricultural waste such as oil palm fibre could serve as solid LCB.
+In particular, the concrete's strength of compression and durability could be enhanced when reinforced with lignocellulosic biomass (LCB), such as a combination of fly ash (FA) and palm oil fly ash (POFA).
+In this respect, LCB is produced primarily from plants and is